Skrylar/ImpromptuModular/README.md

 * **Copy-Paste**: Copy and paste the CVs and gates of a channel into another channel.
 In a given channel, press the left button to copy the channel into a buffer, then select another channel and press the right button to paste.
 All 32 steps are copied irrespective of the STPES knob setting.

 * **Paste sync**: Determines whether to paste in real time (RT), on the next clock (CLK), or at the next sequence start (SEQ).
 Pending pastes are cleared when the RUN 1-3 button is toggled.
+Pending pastes into the staging area (channel 4) are always done in realtime, irrespective of the state of the sync switch.

 * **Step L/R**: Steps the sequencer one step left or right.
 No effect on channels 1 to 3 when the sequencer is running.